lljb3/Corp-Full-Theme-4/README.md

 ## Coming Soon To The Next Version:

+1. Expand on ReactJS & replace template files from PHP format with JSX or JS formats.

+2. Expand on further theme options, such as different Header layouts to select and dynamically load.

-Expand on AJAX loading with AJAX loader section in Theme Options.
+3. Expand on page loaders when AJAX is activated and refine AJAX functionality in general.

 ## What's new in 4.0.2?